eltont45/eltont45/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on web application for University Honors Capstone Project
+- 🔭 I’m currently working on a web application for University Honors Capstone Project
 - 📫 How to reach me: etran151@ucr.edu